yupbank/tensorframes/README.md

 TensorFlow programs.

 > This package is experimental and is provided as a technical preview only.
 While the
-> interfaces are all implemented and working, performance is not a goal at this point.
+> interfaces are all implemented and working, there are still some areas of low performance.

 > This package only supports linux 64bit platforms as a target.
 Contributions are welcome for other platforms.